-The executive branch of SGA is the executive committee which consists of the President, the Vice President of Scholastic affairs, the Vice President of Finance, the Speaker of the Senate and the Speaker of the Representatives.
+The executive branch of SGA is the executive committee which consists of the President, the Vice President of Scholastic Affairs, the Vice President of Finance, the Speaker of the Senate and the Speaker of the Representatives.
 The committee administers student government and acts on student grievances, ideas, and comments.

 The Judicial Council is the representative of the Judicial Branch.
 It consists of a panel of six students, five justices elected by the forum and a campus elected, Chief Justice.
-Its purpose is to sit as a student court and render decisions on certain university and student government policies that affect students.
+Its purpose is to sit as a student court and render decisions on certain university and student government policies that affect students and serve as student representatives on judicial hearings as requested.
 It also functions as a sub-committee of the University Grievance Committee.
-The Judicial Council reports to the forum on its activities
+The Judicial Council reports to the forum on its activities.